-To the best of their knowledge, the Consolidated Annual Financial Statements, prepared in accordance with the applicable accounting principles, present a true and fair view of the assets, liabilities, financial position and results of FLUIDRA, S.A. and of the companies included in the consolidated group taken as a whole, and the Consolidated Directors' Report includes a true and fair analysis of the performance and earnings obtained and of the position of FLUIDRA, S.A. and the companies included in the consolidated group taken as a whole, along with a description of the principal risks and uncertainties they face.
+To the best of their knowledge, the Consolidated Annual Financial Statements, prepared in accordance with the applicable accounting principles, present a true and fair view of the assets, liabilities, financial position and results of FLUIDRA, S.A. and of the companies included in the consolidated group taken as a whole, and the Consolidated Directors' Report includes a true and fair analysis of the performance and earnings obtained and of the position of FLUIDRA, S.A. and the companies included in the companies with a description of the principal risks and uncertainties they face.